xogusrns123/Helix-ASPLOS25/readme.md

 > **Tips:** If you accidentally press `ctrl + c` twice and kill the process before `simulator_cluster.ini`
 > is generated, you still have the chance to recover the results.
 As long as you have `ilp_solution.sol`,
 > you can generate `simulator_cluster.ini` and `ilp_sol.ini` using the method in `verify_ilp.py`.

+> **Tips:** It is possible that some compute nodes are not used in the model placement.
+Also, your
+> solution might be different from what we get, as there are many possible model placements with
+> the same objective value.

 #### Step 3: Run Simulation
 Finally, we can run the simulate to see how the model placement plan and request scheduling performs: